-After Confederation in 1867, railways were part of what was being used to tie the country together, coast to coast.
+After Confederation in 1867, the railway was part of what was being used to tie the country together, coast to coast.
 “Without railways there would be and could be no Canada,” historian George Stanley wrote.
 Construction was begun on the Canadian Pacific Railway in 1881 and the last spike was driven on November 7, 1885.
 That would have had little effect on the Saskatchewan Brigades as that line came no where near Edmonton, I believe.
 It was also inadequate for the task of transporting the flood of immigrants to the Prairies after 1900, and the Canadian Northern Railway came to Edmonton a few years later.
 Did the Hudson’s Bay Company use it?
 I don’t know.
 That is outside my history.

 But I know the York Boats transported many new settlers into the region around Edmonton — in fact, all across the prairies.
 The Swampy Cree who live at Norway House were the men employed in the job of rowing these boats up and down the rivers.
 A child, who rode in these boats, had a lot to say about the experience in travelling in them.
 Her married name was Dorothy Boggis, and she wrote “York Boat Coming,” published in the Beaver Magazine, 1954.

 If you want to know more about the York Factory Express, then you may order my book, here: http://ronsdalepress.com/york-factory-express-the/

 Copyright, Nancy Marguerite Anderson, 2020.
 All rights reserved.